I am sure that at this point, you have heard the statement that content is king.

 Now, you need to figure out how to promote it.
 Realize that you cannot be in every place at once.
-You need to choose what channels work the best for you.
+It would be best if you chose what channels work the best for you.
 If you don’t know yet, that is okay.
 This is where testing comes into play.
 Write down your best guess about which channels you think would do well for your hotel.

 There is no right or wrong answer here since all customers are different.
-Figure out which performs the best for you based off of your goals, and then run with it.
+Figure out which performs the best for you based on your goals and then run with it.
 Optimize it once you get comfortable with the channel.
 Then continue adding other channels once you get time.
 If you can only do two, make sure you give them your all.

 Test What Two Hours of Day Work the Best for Promotion